Thinkful-Ed/virtual-pet/README.md

 [Thinkful](https://www.thinkful.com/) is hosting this event.
 Thinkful is a bootcamp that helps people become developers and data scientists through 1-on-1 mentorship and project-based learning.

 Today you’ll be working with junior Thinkful mentors to learn the key concepts and build the project.
+The lessons you see below are taken and abridged from Thinkful's full-stack developer program.
+As you read this, make sure to ask for help from your TA's when you're confused about a concept.

 Lets get started!

 ## Programming in JavaScript